 Shop Around for a New Company

-One of the best ways to get the price you deserve for auto insurance is by switching to another insurer.
+One of the best ways to get the price you deserve for coverage is by switching to another insurer.
 This may seem like a hard thing to do if you’ve been with one company for a long time.
 But if you think you’re facing price optimization and constant rate increases, it may be time to check out some other options.

 A great way to find a good deal is by comparing quotes between several companies.
-A change of scenery may help you get lower rates, wider selections of discounts, and potentially some other benefits you don’t have with your current insurer.
+A change of scenery may help you get lower rates, wider selections of discounts, and potentially some other benefits you don’t have with your current provider.

 Look for Discounts

-- Bundling your auto policy with home or renters
+- Bundling with home or renters

 - Automatic payments